leowithiam/music-blog-website/README.md

 ### Download Modal

-A pop-up window that requires email input and a checked marketing checkbox to download content (the email, being subsequently handled by Netlify Forms, and materials subsequently downloaded sourced from my music production work):
+A pop-up window that requires email input and a checked marketing checkbox to download content.
+The entered email is processed by Netlify Forms.
+The downloadable materials are sourced from my music production work:

 <img src="docs-assets/download-modal-demo.gif" width="600"/>